 If your child has SEN, it is important for us to carry out formal assessments to identify their strengths and identify their needs accurately.
 To do this, we will use a range of methods depending upon their needs.
 When your child enters our school, their current attainment is assessed to give us a ‘baseline’ from where they will progress.

-Teaching Assistants – which will focus on their specific difficulties.
+Teaching Assistants – give support which will focus on their specific difficulties.
 At St Anne’s, we have experience of supporting children with a wide range of needs.
 We currently have children with a variety of needs in school including: